+Behold, the functional beanie.
+After the disappointment that was the Harper Hat, I found a few people recommending the Roku Hat as an easy, smartly designed, and classic beanie pattern.
 It didn’t disappoint.
 It knit up quickly and I love that it’s totally reversible.
 Not that I really need to be able to turn my beanie inside out—but I appreciate the thoughtful design.
 If you’re considering it check out all the versions on Ravelry for inspiration.

 Roku Hat by Olga Buraya-Kefelian

-Size medium (my head circumference is 22.5″)
+Medium (my head circumference is 22.5″)

-*I did not use recommended 3.75mm needles for cast on, instead I cast on tightly with 4mm and that worked fine.
+- 4mm circular needles & DPNs.
+I did not use recommended 3.75mm needles for cast on, instead I cast on tightly with 4mm and that worked fine.

+Started decreases after recommended 8 inches.
+Next time I would do a little less, maybe 7 inches, for a less height up top OR I would make it longer so I could comfortably cuff the brim.
 I’d also knit a size larger to more comfortably accommodate my unsuspectingly wide head.
 It’s not necessarily too tight as it is, but it does leave the ol’ barcode imprint on my forehead after I wear it for a while, and I wish the top was a bit wider.
 I think more fullness up top (width, not height!) would be more flattering for my face shape.

 Bonus!
 It’s been in rotation for a few months now and the over dyed yarn is holding up great.
 No scratchiness, piling, or colour transfer.
+Awesome.